Low-Dose Computed Tomography (LDCT)

 - Kidneys.

-A low-dose CT scan is a helpful diagnostic tool to find the root cause of unexplained or chronic pain.
-A CT scan can check for blood vessel issues and blockages that can cause serious and even life-threatening events.
+Albeit, a low-dose CT scan is a helpful diagnostic tool to find the root cause of unexplained or chronic pain.
+In summary, the CT scan can check for blood vessel issues and blockages.
+That can cause serious and even life-threatening events.

-You might consider a CT scan for early detection of lung cancer, colon cancer, headaches, chest pain, abdominal or pelvic pain, chronic hip pain, and more.
+In conclusion, you might consider a low-dose CT scan for early detection of lung cancer.
+As well as colon cancer, headaches, chest pain, abdominal or pelvic pain, chronic hip pain, and more.

-The cost of the CT scan will vary by patient, the type of screening done, and whether contrast is used.
-Most self-pay LDCT scans start at around $350 without contrast and $400 with contrast at IBI Healthcare Institute.
+The cost of the low-dose CT scan will vary based on the patient.
+Additionally, the type of screening and the effect of the procedure.
+Comparably, most self-pay LDCT scans start at around $350 without contrast and $400 with contrast.